DETAILS

 Osborne House

-Today we are treated to a lovely leisurely visit to Osborne House with a guided tour and lunch included.
-Osborne House was purchased by Queen Victoria and Prince Albert in 1845 as a seaside retreat away from London and Windsor.
+Today we are treated to a guided tour and lunch or afternoon tea at Osborne House, purchased by Queen Victoria and Prince Albert in 1845 as a seaside retreat.
 The Italianate palace reflects Queen Victoria and Prince Albert’s tastes and passions, and boasts spectacular views across the Solent.
-We take an intimate glimpse of royal family life as we wander through the magnificent Royal Apartments as well as the walled gardens and grounds where we find the charming Swiss Cottage, used by the royal children to learn household management.
+We take an intimate glimpse of Royal Family life as we wander through the magnificent Royal Apartments as well as the walled gardens and grounds.
+After dinner back at the hotel this evening, we enjoy a fascinating talk by a guest speaker.

-Carisbrooke Castle & Museum and Isle of Wight Villages
+Carisbrooke Castle & Museum and Isle of Wight Steam Railway

-This morning we catch the ferry back to the mainland and head to Jane Austen’s House Museum, the charming house in Chawton where she spent the last eight years of her life.
+This morning we catch the ferry back to Jane Austen’s House Museum, the charming house where she spent the last eight years of her life.
 It was in this country cottage where Austen did the majority of her mature writing, including the timeless Pride and Prejudice.
-We enjoy an introductory talk here before exploring the house and its treasures, including first editions of Austen’s books.
-We spend the rest of the day at Watts Gallery and Artists’ Village, a building intended to provide ‘art for all’ and finished shortly before artist George Frederic Watts’ death.
-After major restoration work, the gallery walls are hung with a large selection of Watts’ prolific output.
-In addition to visiting the gallery, we enjoy a guided tour of the Arts and Crafts chapel, designed by Watts’ wife Mary, followed by refreshments.
-Later, we return to the Macdonald Windsor Hotel where we enjoy a farewell dinner together.
+The museum tells the story of the author and her family through a host of treasures, including first editions of Austen’s books, jewellery and furniture.
+Later, we return to the Macdonald Windsor Hotel, where we enjoy a farewell dinner together

 Departure